 who we are

 The Oaks Retreat is a 3 day summer retreat for incoming freshmen and transfer students at Auburn University and Southern Union.
 The weekend primarily consists of worship and teaching at our large group sessions, small group time with your counselor and fellow incoming students, and time for personal growth in the Lord.
 Expect to grow deeply in your love for and knowledge of the Lord, in community and relationships with other believers, and in your view of your time spent at Auburn.
 You will get the opportunity to hear from different campus pastors during our main sessions as well as our topic-based breakout sessions.
 You will also have the chance to personally meet the faces associated with various churches and campus ministries in the Auburn/Opelika area at our Ministry Fair.
 Prepare to learn, to grow, to have fun, and to be prepared to enter campus as a laborer into the harvest.

-The mission of The Oaks Retreat is to equip freshmen to be rooted in Christ, to branch out in ministry and to bear fruit on Auburn’s campus through His power and for His glory.
+The mission of The Oaks Retreat is to equip freshmen to be rooted in Christ, to branch out in ministry and to bear fruit on Auburn and Southern Union’s campuses through His power and for His glory.

 Our mission comes directly from Scripture, and is applied specifically from Isaiah 61 and Jeremiah 17